louis-young/css-filter-generator/README.md

 # Recolour

-A React application for recolouring icons using CSS filters.
+A tool to generate the CSS filters to recolour an icon to a given colour.

 ![Recolour](documentation/recolour.jpg)